 - France - Languedoc

 Festival des Architectures Vives (the Lively Architecture festival) is located in Montpellier and the nearby waterfront at La Grande Motte, in the Languedoc area of southern France.
-FAV 2016 takes the theme 'Innovate' to bring you architectural installations by contemporary young architects that reflect innovative design, materials and construction techniques.
+FAV 2017 takes the theme 'EMOTION' to bring you architectural installations by contemporary young architects that reflect innovative design, materials and construction techniques.

 Discover these ephemeral works around the historic old town of Montpellier in courtyards and mansions that are usually not open to the public, and quayside in La Grande Motte.